syncfusion/blazor-docs/src/charts/stock-chart/getting-started.md

-# Getting Started
+# Getting Started in Blazor Stock Chart

-This section briefly explains about how to include a `StockChart` in your Blazor server-side application.
+This section briefly explains about how to include a `Stock Chart` in your Blazor Server-Side application.
 You can refer [Getting Started with Syncfusion Blazor for Server-Side in Visual Studio 2019](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio-2019/) page for the introduction and configuring the common specifications.

 To get start quickly with Blazor stock chart component, you can check on this video.